Our Mission & Manner

 additional service, if it is purchased, cross-links will connect the the 21 Word Salute to "Here Lies My Heart."

-Fourth, at the modest fee, one-time fee of $9.95, for the 21 Word Salute to other than immediate family members,
+Fourth, were we a charity and were we to even charge $9.95, for the 21 Word Salute to other than

 Fifth, one of us has formed or been closely involved with a veterans' charity.
 Additionally, all collaborators